airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 command and it takes care of that for us.
 The return value of the `main` function is what is used as the exit code for the program.

-As you can see, using high-level languageshigh-level languages makes life much easier.
+As you can see, using high-level languages makes life much easier.
 It also allows our programs to run on multiple platforms more easily.
 In assembly language, your program is tied to both the operating system and the hardware platform, while in compiled and interpreted languages the same code can usually run on multiple operating systems and hardware platforms.
-For example, this program can be built and executed on x86 hardware running Linux, Windows, UNIX, or most other operating systems.
+For example, this program can be built and executed on x86 hardware running Linux®, Windows®, UNIX®, or most other operating systems.
 In addition, it can also run on Macintosh hardware running a number of operating systems.